n7tae/new-xlxd/README.md

 sudo cp -r ~/xlxd/dashboard.xlx /var/www/db     # or dashboard.xrf
 ```

 Please note that your www root directory might be some place else.
-There are one file that needs configuration.
+There is one file that needs configuration.
 Edit the copied files, not the ones from the repository:

 - **pgs/config.inc.php** - At a minimum set your email address, country and comment. **Do not** enable the calling home feature if you built an XRF reflector.
 This feature is for **XLX systems only**.